 T-Mobile Park is the farthest-north MLB stadium.

 The Space Needle was build for the 1962 World’s Fair, and was supposed to predict what homes might be like in 50 years’ time.

 In 2007, the American Institute of Architects came out with a list of Americans’ 150 favorite structures.
-Two Seattle buildings made the list: Seattle Central Library and Safeco Field.
+Two Seattle buildings made the list: Seattle Central Library and then-Safeco Field.